Robbie Benson: Dundalk

 Despite interest from St. Patrick's Athletic, Shamrock Rovers and Cork City, Benson signed for Dundalk in December 2015, citing the opportunity to work under boss Stephen Kenny as being one of the deciding factors.
 He scored the third goal in the 3–0 home defeat of BATE Borisov to help Dundalk become the first Irish side to reach the play-off round of the Champions League, and followed this up with a volleyed goal against Legia Warsaw in the play-off round that received widespread exposure in international media and on social media.
 Benson considers this to be the greatest goal of his career to date.
 Dundalk went on to qualify for the 2016–17 UEFA Europa League group stage for the first time and Robbie scored for Dundalk in the home game against FC Zenit Saint Petersburg, but lost 2-1.
 He was rewarded for his Champions League displays by being named Soccer Writers' Association of Ireland Player of the Month for August 2016.
 After considering offers from Scotland and England, Benson signed a new one-year contract with Dundalk in November 2017.

 St Patrick's Athletic

 Benson signed for St Patrick's Athletic on 13 November 2019, signing for his former teammate Stephen O'Donnell, who was less than 3 months into his first managerial role.
 Benson scored on his first start for the club in a 6–0 win over Fermoy in a friendly.
 On 28 November 2021 Benson scored the winning penalty in the 2021 FAI Cup Final penalty shootout, beating rivals Bohemians 4–3 on penalties following a 1–1 draw after extra time in front of a record FAI Cup Final crowd of 37,126 at the Aviva Stadium.

 Return to Dundalk

 On 17 December 2021, it was announced that Benson had followed head coach Stephen O'Donnell back to Dundalk for a second spell at the club.

+Derry City

+On 20 January 2025, Benson signed a one year contract with League of Ireland Premier Division club Derry City.
+On 13 November 2025, it was announced that he would be leaving the club at the end of his contract, having made 29 appearances in all competitions during the season, scoring 1 goal.